NC Only: Rule 4.a. teams will NOT be penalized for breaking an egg before launch(9/9/16)

 This is a building event.
-Teams will build ahead of time up to 2 water rockets using a 2 LITER (or less) CARBONATED BEVERAGE BOTTLE pressure vessel.
+Teams will build ahead of time up to 2 water rockets using a 1 LITER (or less) CARBONATED BEVERAGE BOTTLE pressure vessel.
 At the competition, teams will have up to 10 minutes to launch their rocket(s) for the greatest time aloft.
 Only one launch is allowed per rocket, so teams only bringing one rocket will only be allowed one launch.
 No logs are required for this event.
+For 2017, Div B rockets must not change shape (aka no parachutes).

-*** MAJOR ISSUE: It has recently been brought to our attention that some soda manufacturers have recently changed the size of the neck of their bottles.
+*** MAJOR ISSUE: Soda manufacturers have recently changed the size of the neck of their bottles.
 Please make sure the inner diameter of your bottle neck is still 2.2 cm, not the new reduced size of 2.1 cm.
-2.1 cm necks will not fit on the launcher.***
+2.1 cm necks will not fit on the launcher.
+The easiest way to test this is by sliding a piece of 1/2 inch PVC into the bottle.
+If it fits loosely, the bottle will go on the launcher.
+If the PVC sticks and you have to apply any force to slide the PVC in, the bottle will not go on the launcher***

 Teams MUST bring safety glasses and their rocket(s).
 If bottle labels have been removed, teams must also bring those.
 Teams may also bring a funnel for the water and any materials required to adjust or prepare the rocket.

-Event leaders will provide water, the official scoresheet, and launching equipment.
+Event leaders will provide water, grade A large chicken egg (marked with sharpie), the official scoresheet, and launching equipment.

 High score wins.
-The greatest time aloft for a single rocket will determine the winner.
-Ties are broken by the greatest launch time of the team's other rocket.
+The greatest time aloft for both rockets combined will determine the winner.
+Ties are broken by the greatest launch time a team's single rocket.

 - The number one mistake made by teams is not using a CARBONATED bottle for the pressure vessel (the part you put the water in and pump up with air).
 Carbonated bottles are required because they are pressure tested by the manufacturer against defects.
 Non-carbonated bottles are NOT tested, and are NOT allowed, even if they come in a 1 liter size.
 Other parts of the rocket such as nosecones and fins may be made from non-carbonated bottles, but the pressure vessel MUST be carbonated.
 This is a serious safety issue, and rockets that violate this requirement will not be allowed to launch at all.
 It is a safety disqualification that will NOT be arbitrated.

 - Be sure that the pressure bottle remains intact.
-If you are unsure of what a glue will do to your pressure vessel, test it on an identical bottle first.
-Also, repeated testing and hard landings can damage your pressure bottle.
+Repeated testing and hard landings can damage your pressure bottle.
 Check it frequently for scratches and weak spots that may be compromising the structural integrity, and replace the bottle as needed.

 - Find the ideal water level for your rocket.
 While 100% air will give you the maximum potential energy, it has very little mass and therefore very little momentum to carry the rocket.
 Likewise, 100% water will have great mass, but very little potential energy to give it momentum.
 Don't wait til the day of the competition to decide how much water to use!